Élise L'Heureux: Career

 L'Heureux began her career in photography in 1856.
 She specialized in portraits of children from 1857 to 1858.
 The business expanded to include three studios.
 After she and Bienvenu entered into their partnership, the business expanded to include cartes de visite and landscapes in addition to portraits.
 Many of the studio's works are now owned by the Musée national des beaux-arts du Québec.

 The studio had its works featured in L'Opinion publique and Canadian Illustrated News.
 The partnership with Bienvenu was dissolved in April 1873.
 Jules Livernois took over the studio until 1952.
 It went bankrupt in 1979.

 Photographic techniques

-L'Heureux employed photographic techniques including daguerrotype and collodion, or "wet-plate", process and stereoscopy.
+L'Heureux employed photographic techniques including daguerreotype and collodion, or "wet-plate", process and stereoscopy.